 - Nursing Degree Apprenticeship (adult, children’s and learning disabilities fields)

 Enquires about Recognition/Accreditation of Prior Learning HSC.APL@uea.ac.uk

-The MSc Advanced Clinical Practitioner Degree Apprenticeship will be typically completed over three years and you will study at level 7.
-Practitioners will access core and optional modules appropriate to meeting the organisational requirements of their advanced clinical role in practice.
-Following regular progression points practitioners will demonstrate their academic preparedness before completing the ‘End Point Assessment’ which is the final part of this integrated Master’s Degree Apprenticeship.
-On successful completion of the programme they will have met the Degree Apprenticeship Standard for Advanced Clinical Practitioner”.
+This Apprenticeship is typically completed over three years at Level 7.
+Practitioners access core and optional modules appropriate to meeting the organisational requirements of their advanced clinical role in practice.
+Following regular progression points practitioners demonstrate their academic preparedness before completing the ‘End Point Assessment’ which is the final part of this integrated Master’s Degree Apprenticeship.
+On successful completion of the programme, they will have met the Degree Apprenticeship Standard for Advanced Clinical Practitioner.”

-The commitment statement is completed by the Apprentice at the start of their apprenticeship with input from their employer and apprentice adviser.
-Further details are sent to apprentices at the start of their studies.
-This statement is revisited during each Tripartite Review meeting and updates must be communicated back to your Hub.
+The commitment statement is completed by the Apprentice at the start of their apprenticeship with input from their employer and adviser.
+This statement is revisited during each Tripartite Review meeting and updates must be communicated back to the relevant Hub.

 The apprentice is asked to read and sign these programme conditions at the start of their programme of study.
 It is important they take time to understand all aspects of the information and all requirements.

 Programme conditions (PDF)

 The apprenticeship progress review process is a requirement of the apprenticeship programme.
 All apprentices and their employers are required to meet with the apprentice adviser at regular intervals throughout the academic year to review progress on the programme and look ahead to the next year of study.